-THIS SECTION IS ONLY REQUIRED IF DHHL IS REQUESTING A WAIVER OF A NHHP SECTION OR A WAIVER OF THE NHHP SUBMISSION DUE DATE.
+THIS SECTION IS ONLY REQUIRED IF DHHL IS REQUESTING A WAIVER OF A NHHP

+SECTION.
 Fill out the form below if you are requesting a waiver of one or more sections of the NHHP.
 NOTE: This is NOT a waiver of the NHHBG program requirements but rather a request to waive some of the NHHP submission items because DHHL cannot comply due to circumstances beyond its control.

-(1) List below the sections of the NHHP (List the requested waiver sections to where you are requesting a waiver and/or a waiver of the NHHP due date. by name and section number):
+(1) List below the sections of the NHHI (List the requested waiver sections

-(2) Describe the reasons that you are re particular section of the NHHP or co equesting this waiver (Describe completely why you are unable to complete a uld not submit the NHHP by the required due date.):
+(2) Describe the reasons that you are a particular section of the NHHP.): requesting this waiver (Describe completely why you are unable to complete a

-and/or submit the NHHP by the req order to ensure that you are able to submit a complete NHHP in the future uired due date.
-(This section should completely describe the procedural, you will make in order to submit a complete NHHP in the future and/or ue date.):
+in order to ensure that you are able to submit a complete NHHP in the future. escribe the procedural, staffing or technical corrections that you will make in in the future.):

 (4) Recipient:

 (5) Authorized Official's Name and Title:

 (6) Authorized Official's Signature:

 (7) Date (MM/DD/YYYY):